-If you do have a problem with your roommate, the first step is to try communicating about the situation and see if you can find a solution.
+If you do have a problem with your roommate, the first step is to try communicating about the situation.
+See if you can find a solution.
 If you reach an agreement, make sure it is in writing.
-It is important to have problems and their solutions documented in case further action is required.
+It is important to document problems and solutions in case you need to take further action .

 Since the RTA does not apply to roommate conflicts, you do not have the option of going to the Residential Tenancy Dispute Resolution Service (RTDRS) if you need help resolving a problem with your roommate.
 If you can’t reach a resolution with your roommate, you may wish to consider mediation or making an application to Alberta Court of Justice.
-It is always recommended that you seek legal advice if you plan to make a court application.
+Get legal advice if you plan to make a court application.

 A list of organizations that provide legal advice are located on our website.